Elgg/Elgg/docs/plugins/diagnostics.rst

 To use:

 - Log in as Administrator
-- Go to Administration -> Administer -> Utilities ->System diagnostics
+- Go to Administration -> Administer -> Utilities ->System Diagnostics
 - Click 'Download'

 System diagnostics dump file contents: